Adjusted chi-square test for degree-corrected block models: Adjusted chi-square test

-We are interested in understanding under what conditions $\Th_n$ has an approximately standard normal null distribution.
-This question is nontrivial, since we would like to allow $\{d_i\}$ as well as groups sizes $|\Gc_k|, k \in [K]$ to potentially vary with $n$.
-We give a precise answer to this question by quantifying the Kolomogorv distance between the distribution of $\Th_n$ and that of a standard normal variable $Z$, for any choice of $\{d_i\}$ and $\{|\Gc_k|\}$ that satisfy a mild set of conditions.
+We are interested in understanding under what conditions $\Th_n$ has an approximately normal null distribution.
+This question is nontrivial, since we would like to allow $\{d_i\}$ as well as groups sizes $|\Gc_k|, k \in [K]$ to vary with $n$.
+Moreover, we would like to allow the groups to be estimated based on the same data we use for testing, in which case, $\gh$ and $\Th_n$ are most likely statistically dependent.

+We give a precise answer to the above question by quantifying the Kolomogorv distance between the distribution of $\Th_n$ and that of a standard normal variable $Z$, for any choice of $\{d_i\}$ and $\{|\Gc_k|\}$ that satisfy a mild set of conditions, and for consistent label estimates of a certain quality.
+We measure the quality of label estimation in terms of misclassification rate: \begin{defn} The misclassification rate between two label vectors $g \in [K]^n$ and $\gh \in [K]^n$ is